David Kirby DVM

 Dr. Kirby keeps current on veterinary medicine, in particular, two of his special interests – surgery and emergency medicine – by attending continuing education seminars and workshops.
 His specialty being orthopaedic surgery.

-Dr. Kirby and Donna are kept amused at home by the antics of their three kitties, Gemma, LL Cool J, and the most recent addition, Salt.
-Outside interests include standard bred horse breeding and racing, and weight and metabolic circuit training at the gym.
+Dr. Kirby is kept amused at home by the antics of his two kitties LL Cool J and Salt.
+His outside interests include standard bred horse breeding and racing, and weight and metabolic circuit training at the gym.

 Sarah Bassett DVM

 Dr. Sarah graduated from the Atlantic Veterinary College, in scenic Prince Edward Island, in 1998.
 After two years of mixed animal practice in Midland ON, she decided that 3:00am calvings and wrestling huge bulls were not really her true calling.
 Dr. Sarah then moved to the London area to work at a small animal & exotics practice.
 In February 2011 Dr. Sarah joined our Caradoc Animal Clinic and has loved it ever since.